adrianhorning08/funding-circle-coding-challenge/README.md

 Returns array of first `n` primes.
 The function runs until the output array is of `n` length.
 It keeps track of an index that starts at 3 and increments by 2, checking to see if the number is prime.
 If it is, pushes it onto the array.
 It increments by 2 because primes are never next to each other (except 2 and 3).

 The runtime for this is O(n).
-Since the order of growth increases linearly as the size of the input increases.
+Since the order of growth increases linearly as the size of the `n` increases.

 ### `isPrime(n)`
 Returns boolean.
 Returns `true` if `n` is prime.
-This function loops from 3 - sqrt(n) checking to see if the test factor is evenly divisible by the test factor, if it is, the function will return false.
+This function loops from 3 - sqrt(n) checking to see if `n` is evenly divisible by the test factor, if it is, the function will return false.

 Runs in O(sqrt(n)).
-Since we only need to check if `n` is evenly divisible by the smaller factors of the number, we can avoid checking all the numbers greater than sqrt(n).
+Since we only need to check if `n` is evenly divisible by the smaller factors of the number.
+Because of that, we can avoid checking all the numbers greater than sqrt(n).

-### `createMatrix(primes)`
+### `createFirstRowColumn(primes)`
 Returns the first row and column of the multiplication table.
 Which are the first `n` prime numbers.
-First create a matrix array with a blank space at the beginning, then looped over the prime numbers generated from `primes(n)` and pushed the prime numbers into the first array in the matrix, then looped over `primes(n)` again and pushed the prime number as its own array into the matrix (creating columns).
+First it creates a matrix array with a blank space at the beginning, then loops over the prime numbers array generated from `primes(n)` and pushes the prime numbers into the first array in the matrix, then loops over the prime numbers array again and pushes the prime number (as its own array) into the matrix (creating columns).

-Runs in O(n) because it just iterates over the length of the primes array twice.
+Runs in O(n) because it iterates over the length of the primes array twice.

 ### `multiplyPrimes(matrix)`
-Multiplies the prime numbers and returns the multiplication table, which is a matrix.
+Multiplies the prime numbers together and returns the multiplication table, which is a matrix.

-Runs in O(n<sup>2</sup>) because it has to populate the multiplication table (which is matrix) by looping over the entire row for every ith column.
+Runs in O(n<sup>2</sup>) because it has to populate the multiplication table by looping over the entire row for every ith column.

 ### `run`
 Simply runs the entire program and returns the multiplication table.